-The Office of the Inspector General (OIG) investigates suspected waste, fraud and abuse in Medicare, Medicaid and more than 100 other Department of Health and Human Services (HHS) programs.
+The U.S. Department of Health and Human Services Office of Inspector General (OIG) investigates suspected waste, fraud and abuse in Medicare, Medicaid and more than 100 other Department of Health and Human Services (HHS) programs.
 If you suspect you are the subject of an OIG investigation, or if you have received a Civil Investigative Demand or subpoena from the OIG, reach out to the lawyers at Hendershot Cowart P.C. immediately.
-Our health care fraud defense attorneys have more than a century of combined experience and have defended clients across Texas and the U.S. against fraud investigations.
+Our healthcare fraud defense attorneys have more than a century of combined experience and have defended clients across Texas and the U.S. against fraud investigations.

-Our goal in these matters is immediate counsel and intervention, as well as the cultivation of creative solutions to mitigate risks of criminal liability, keep investigations confidential, protect our clients’ reputations, and seek the most positive outcome possible.
+Our goal in these matters is to provide immediate counsel and intervention, develop creative solutions to mitigate risks of criminal liability, keep investigations confidential, protect our clients’ reputations, and seek the most positive outcome possible.

 - RAC audits